trivago/gollum/docs/src/gen/formatter/templatejson.rst

 Parameters
 ----------

-**TemplateJSONFormatter**
-  TemplateJSONFormatter formatter that will be applied before the field is templated.
-  Set to format.Forward by default.

-**TemplateJSONTemplate**
+**Template**
-  TemplateJSONTemplate defines the template to execute with text/template.
+  Template defines the template to execute with text/template.
   This value is empty by default.
   If the template fails to execute the output of TemplateJSONFormatter is returned.